daintree2016/new-releases/README.md

 # new-releases
-New programmatical updates and versions will be made available in this repo refer from the master branch.
+New programmatical updates and versions will be made available in this repo. refer from the master branch.